Bollegala/bollegala.github.io/pages/publications.md

   @inproceedings{Bollegala:EACL:2021,
     title={RelWalk - A Latent Variable Model Approach to Knowledge Graph Embedding},
     author={Danushka Bollegala and Huda Hakami and Yuichi Yoshida and Ken-ichi Kawarabayashi},
-    booktitle = {Proc. of the 16th European Chapter of the Association for Computational Linguistics (EACL},
+    booktitle = {Proc. of the 16th European Chapter of the Association for Computational Linguistics (EACL)},
     year={2021}
   }
 </pre></div></li>